 The Company is aware of safety-related issues.
 The company has established policies and procedures to ensure good management of employee hygiene and safety and in accordance with environmental laws and regulations, risk management measures.
 The Company has raised awareness and priority for the safety of all employees.
 The company has organized activities to build a good understanding of health and safety throughout the organization.
-These activities are including with safety week, monitoring activities, and elimination of risk points to prevent accidents (Completely Check Completely Find Out or CCCF).
-5S Activity to create a safe, clean, convenient and easy-to-monitor workplace environment.
-White Factory Project for a free workplace drug, scheduling maintenance of machinery equipment, annual health check-up for employees.
+These activities are including with safety week, monitoring activities, and elimination of risk points to prevent accidents (Completely Check Completely Find Out or CCCF). which is an activity created to promote safety for employees at all levels by giving them the opportunity to express their opinions, find and assess hazards from their own jobs and workplaces.
 In addition, the Company has initiated activities in continuous development and a project to reduce waste and energy consumption include the use of LEDs lamps in the Company's factories everywhere.
 Solar panels are installed to reduce electricity consumption and preparing for waste banking.
-Therefore, the Company has been certified to ISO 14001 environmental standards, which confirms the commitment and reliability of safety and environmental management, as well as providing environmental certification such as polluted water, air, noise, dust to assess compliance with the law and regulate it to meet the required standards.
+Therefore, the Company has been certified to iso14001 environmental standards, which confirms the commitment and reliability of safety and environmental management, as well as providing environmental certification such as polluted water, air, noise, dust to assess compliance with the law and regulate it to meet the required standards.
 Promoting activities that reduce global warming, such as the installation of solar panels, waste banks, etc. which comply with environmental laws.